cssgunc/carolinacupboard-inventory/README.md

 ### `services`

 This folder contains service-level logic for the app.
-This mostly means that all calls to Sequelize (accessing/modifying tables) are done in these files.
+All calls to Sequelize (accessing/modifying tables) are done in these files.

 ### `static`

-This folder contains static client-side content like CSS, JavaScript, and images.
+This folder contains static client-side content like CSS, client-side JavaScript, and images.

 ### `views`

 This folder contains EJS templates that are pre-processed and rendered as HTML to the client.
 It may be easy to think of these as HTML files with some dynamically rendered parts.
 Look [here](https://ejs.co/) for more details on EJS.

-The EJS files are split into root, user, and admin folders.
-Consider adding a volunteer folder in the future because some files in the admin folder are accessible to volunteers.
+The EJS files are split into root, user, volunteer, and admin folders.

 ### `.env, .env-example`
 The `.env` file used for environment variables.
 Please see [the above section](#environment-variables) for more information.